dev-null321/Harkonnen/README.md

 ### Signature Database Updates

-Keep your signature database up to date for the best detection rates:
+Keep your signature database up to date for the latest detection rates:

 ```bash
 # Using the command-line tool